UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/03_Bricks_snap_in_sensors.md

 In this file you can find the temperature integer raw value (to be multiplied for the above-mentioned resolution):

     /sys/class/i2c-dev/i2c-1/device/1-0060/iio\:device0/in_temp_raw

+In this file you can find the pressure scale (the sensor resolution):

+    /sys/class/i2c-dev/i2c-1/device/1-0060/iio\:device0/in_pressure_scale

+In this file you can find the pressure integer raw value (to be multiplied for the above-mentioned resolution):

+    /sys/class/i2c-dev/i2c-1/device/1-0060/iio\:device0/in_pressure_raw

 ### Barometer example